Explore the Network of National Parks in Japan.

 Today, Japan’s National Park system is overseen by the Ministry of the Environment that makes rigorous efforts to preserve the country’s precious natural assets.

-The mountain range known today as the Northern Japanese Alps, or “Kita Alps” in Japanese, is more correctly called the Hida Mountain Range.
+The mountain range known today as the Northern Japan Alps, or “Kita Alps” in Japanese, is more correctly called the Hida Mountain Range.
 This is where things get a bit confusing.
-The term “Japanese Alps” was first applied specifically to the Hida Mountains in the mid-19th century by William Gowland, an English surveyor then in the employ of the Meiji government.
-Over time, the term gained popularity and also came to be used for the Kiso and Akaishi Mountain Ranges, which became known as the Central and Southern Japanese Alps, respectively.
-For the sake of simplicity, we will refer to the Hida Mountain Range as the Northern Alps or Northern Japanese Alps on this page.
+The term “Japan Alps” was first applied specifically to the Hida Mountains in the mid-19th century by William Gowland, an English surveyor then in the employ of the Meiji government.
+Over time, the term gained popularity and also came to be used for the Kiso and Akaishi Mountain Ranges, which became known as the Central and Southern Japan Alps, respectively.
+For the sake of simplicity, we will refer to the Hida Mountain Range as the Northern Alps or Northern Japan Alps on this page.

 Proximity to key locations in the park including Kamikochi is also what makes Matsumoto and Takayama important urban hubs for visitors planning tours of the area.